Luke McCormack (boxer)

-Luke McCormack (born 8 June 1995) is an English professional boxer who won a silver medal in the 2017 European Amateur Boxing Championships.
+Luke McCormack (born 8 June 1995) is an English professional boxer.
+He has held the British super-lightweight title since September 2026.

+Amateur career

-In May 2019, McCormack was selected to compete at the 2019 European Games in Minsk, Belarus.
+McCormack won a silver medal at the 2017 European Amateur Boxing Championships.
+In May 2019, he was selected to compete at the 2019 European Games in Minsk, Belarus.
 He also competed at the 2019 World Championships in Yekaterinburg, Russia, where he lost by split decision (3:2) to Leonel de los Santos in the third round.
 He represented Great Britain at the delayed 2020 Summer Olympics, losing in the round-of-16 to eventual gold medalist Andy Cruz from Cuba.

+Professional career

+McCormack knocked out Kay Prospere in the 10th round to win the vacant British super-lightweight title at bp pulse LIVE in Birmingham on 26 September 2026.

+Personal life

 He is the twin brother of fellow boxer Pat McCormack.